Armanix-01/NETWORK_SECURITY_PROJ/README.md

 # 🔐 Network Security ML Pipeline

 ## 📌 Overview
-This project is an **end-to-end, production-grade Machine Learning pipeline** for a **network security use case**, designed with real-world **MLOps practices**.
+This project is an **end-to-end, Machine Learning pipeline** for a **network security use case**, designed with real-world **MLOps practices**.
 It covers everything from data ingestion to model training and automated deployment on AWS using CI/CD.

 The goal of this project is to demonstrate how ML systems are built, versioned, deployed, and maintained in production — not just how models are trained.